Military, businesses working to improve flawed employment system

 “I went to the local unemployment office and they tried to help, but it just wasn’t working,” Hashi said.
 “My Marine friends had told me the two guaranteed jobs for soldiers were cop or security guard.
 So I walked into the Dunbar offices one day and actually got an armed guard job.”

 Hashi worked at Dunbar, a national security company, for a year.
 He said the pay was good, but the hours were just alright and the work (imagine lifting $10,000 in quarters) was exhausting.
 Worse, he still couldn’t afford to live on his own.
 In 2012, Hashi enrolled at American University as a 24-year-old freshman.

 “From when I was at Dunbar, I knew I wanted more,” Hashi said.
 “Of all my friends who got out of the Marines at the same time — some went to college and some are unemployed to this day.

 “What’s scary to me, though, is that out of all those guys,” he continued, “I’m the only one who has had a job since we came home.”

 The battle against 20.4 percent

 When dealing with veterans and unemployment in America, two things are fundamentally true: First, almost everybody agrees there is some kind of problem with society’s systems for matching vets with jobs.
-Second, almost nobody agrees how severe that problems is, what it is exactly or how it should be fixed.
+Second, almost nobody agrees how severe that problem is, what it is exactly, or how it should be fixed.